Ag-Chem Equipment

-AAg-Chem Equipment Company was a manufacturer of nutrient and pesticide application equipment that was founded in Jackson, Minnesota USA.
+Ag-Chem Equipment Company was a manufacturer of nutrient and pesticide application equipment that was founded in Jackson, Minnesota USA.
 It was sold to AGCO Corporation in 2001.

 History

 After receiving his bachelor's degree from the University of Missouri in 1954, Al McQuinn, the founder of Ag-Chem Equipment Co., served in the Army until 1957.
 Upon his departure from the armed forces, he went to work for Federal Chemical Company which sold row crop sprayers.
 These sprayers and others like it didn't do a very good job of applying product.
 The solubles in the product would often settle in the solution which led to inconsistent, watered-down applications and unhappy customers.

 In 1963, McQuinn set out to find a "solution for his solution".
 He developed a sparger agitator, a device which recirculates liquid product to keep the solubles suspended in their solution until they are applied, in a garage in Jackson, Minnesota.
 Ag-Chem Equipment Co., Inc. was born.

 Advancements in fertilizer and farm chemical technology in the 1970s paved the way for more intense production agriculture in the United States.
 New fertility management practices, more acres in production, and the need for less soil compaction drove Ag-Chem's application equipment to larger capacity and higher flotation machines.
 In 1974, the company made its first acquisition by purchasing Ag-Tec, Inc. AgTec, Inc., a former subsidiary of Stokely-Van Camp, manufactured spray application equipment used in orchards, gardens, groves, and vineyards.